instituteforcriticalrobotics/instituteforcriticalrobotics.github.io/_posts/2022-09-18-Telepresence-updates.md

 ### Happy Thanksgiving! 🍁

-Still a problem: wpa_supplicant.conf Changes Disappear
+Still a problem: **wpa_supplicant.conf Changes Disappear**

-Steps taken:
+Steps taken today:
 - Upon testing a few commands and rebooting Raspberry Pi, it seems that SDCard removal is not necessary, because it is **not** read-only.
 I can indeed write, store, and update files on it.
 Just not the WiFi config for some strage reason.
 I am still investigating that.
 - Emailed NYU IT to get additional help.
 - Tried also changing `update_config=0` from `update_config=1` (command that is presumably responsible for updates and overrides) but that change also got wiped out after a few seconds.
 Source: [this thread](https://raspberrypi.stackexchange.com/questions/105537/wpa-supplicant-conf-changes-disappear).
 - Turned WiFi off completely and re-did the commands.
 Seems like it is not wiping out while the WiFi is off.
 Whenever I turn WiFi back on, the changes are wiped out...
+- Couldn't meet with Alia as she got sick

 ## Weekly Update <Nov 13-20>
 - Installing networking to RasPi